 How to Make These Easy No-Bake Bars

-6. While the treats are cooling, place the chocolate into a microwave-safe bowl.
-Microwave for 60 seconds, remove from the microwave and give it a stir.
+While the treats are cooling, place the chocolate into a microwave-safe bowl.
+Microwave for 60 seconds then remove it to stir.
 Continue to melt in 30-second intervals, stirring in between, until the chocolate is fully melted.

 - I also used an 8x10 deep baking dish so that I had nice thick treats.
 A 9x13 pan would work as well but add 4 more ounces of chocolate.